Lonsdale Street: 20th Century

 In 1911-1912 the Melbourne Hospital was rebuilt on Lonsdale Street and the original hospital was demolished and renamed the Queen Victoria Hospital.
 In 1946 it became first women's hospital in Victoria, operated for women by women.

 The Princess Mary Club opened on Lonsdale Street in 1926 and provided accommodation in the city for young women who would otherwise be unable to receive a tertiary education.
 It continued in this capacity until 1977 and is due to be demolished as of 2016, despite heritage listing for the gothic-inspired building.

 21st Century

 Australian department store Myer connected their Bourke Street store, over Little Bourke Street, with another premises on Lonsdale Street.
-Myer occupied these premises from the 1920s until 2010, when construction began on Emporium Melbourne, which opened in its space in 2014.
+Myer occupied these premises from the 1920s until 2010, when Emporium Melbourne opened in its space in 2014.

 Melbourne Central, housing a railway station and shopping centre, opened on Lonsdale Street in 1991.
 It is a prominent feature of Melbourne due to its famous 1889 Coop's Shot Tower conical dome.
 Melbourne Central connects by a pedestrian sky bridge over Lonsdale Street to the Emporium centre.